-- · We considered whether the Group's forecasts and related key assumptions in the going concern assessment were consistent with other forecasts used by the Group in its accounting estimates, including goodwill impairment and deferred tax asset recognition. - We evaluated, based on our own independent analysis, what reverse stress testing scenarios could lead either to a breach of the Group's banking covenants or a liquidity shortfall and whether these scenarios were plausible. - Our analysis also considered the mitigating actions that management could undertake in an extreme downside scenario and whether these were achievable and in control of management. - We confirmed the continued availability of debt facilities through the going concern period and reviewed their underlying terms.
+- We considered whether the Group's forecasts and related key assumptions in the going concern assessment were consistent with other forecasts used by the Group in its accounting estimates, including goodwill impairment and deferred tax asset recognition. - We evaluated, based on our own independent analysis, what reverse stress testing scenarios could lead either to a breach of the Group's banking covenants or a liquidity shortfall and whether these scenarios were plausible. - Our analysis also considered the mitigating actions that management could undertake in an extreme downside scenario and whether these were achievable and in control of management. - We confirmed the continued availability of debt facilities through the going concern period and reviewed their underlying terms.
 This included the Group's new revolving credit facility of £400m which replaced the previous £375m facility.
 We have agreed the terms of the group's facilities to executed documentation and agreed the amounts drawn down at year-end to external confirmations from the banks. - We extended our procedures (including inquiries of management, considering the forward order book, and maturity of debt/availability of access to future financing in the viability period) to consider events beyond 31 March 2026, including the forecast for covenant compliance at the next testing interval as at 30 June 2026. - We considered whether management's disclosures in the financial statements sufficiently and appropriately capture the impact of the Group's principal risks and uncertainties on the going concern assessment and through consideration of relevant disclosure standards. - The audit procedures performed in evaluating the Directors' assessment were performed by the Group audit engagement team, however we also considered the financial and non-financial information communicated to us from our component teams of key locations as sources of potential contrary indicators which may cast doubt over the going concern assessment.

-financial impact of extreme downside events materialising together throughout the going concern period in order to breach its covenants or exhaust its available funding may cast significant doubt on the Group and parent company's ability to continue as a going concern for a period to 31 March 2026.
+The results from both management's evaluation and our independent reverse stress testing suggest that the Group would need to be exposed to the financial impact of extreme downside events materialising together throughout the going concern period in order to breach its covenants or exhaust its available funding.

+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group and parent company's ability to continue as a going concern for a period to 31 March 2026.